AElfProject/aelf-docs/docs/quick-start/developers/tic-tac-toe-dapp/index.md

 #### What This Function Does:

-1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to Fetch Latest Board Data using `GetBoard` Function.
+1. **Calls Smart Contract Method** : It interacts with the blockchain smart contract to fetch the latest board data using `getLatestBoard` Function.

-3. **Convert Respnose Data into Array** : It's convert object of responsce to Array for adjust every move into UI board.
+3. **Convert Respnose Data into Array** : It converts object of the response data to an array to adjust every move into the UI board.

 Next, we'll write the **Start Game** function.

 ### Start Game

-Write the Function to start the Tic-Tac-Toe Game.
+Write the Function to start the Tic-Tac-Toe game.

 - Scroll down to find the comment `// step 5 - Start Game function`.